Supervising Chaplain William B. “Bill” Twine

-Bill Twine serves as both the chaplain at St. Bride’s Correctional Center and also as our statewide Supervising Chaplain, having served with this ministry longer than any other employee (since the late 1980’s).
-He is the founder and Executive Director of Onesimus Ministries in Norfolk, VA (a halfway house program for former offenders), and he has also served on the Board of Virginia CURE and on various committees for the Commonwealth of Virginia, helping to advocate for the rights of offenders and their families, as well as serving as a nationally known content expert on successful offender reentry.
+Bill Twine served as both the chaplain at St. Bride’s Correctional Center and also as our statewide Supervising Chaplain until the summer of 2017 when he retired from St. Bride’s – having served with this ministry longer than any other employee (since the late 1980’s).
+He is also the founder and Executive Director of Onesimus Ministries in Norfolk, VA (a halfway house program for former offenders), and he has also served on the Board of Virginia CURE and on various committees for the Commonwealth of Virginia, helping to advocate for the rights of offenders and their families, as well as serving as a nationally known content expert on successful offender reentry.

 A beloved grandpa, Chaplain Twine has the bragging rights of being GraceInside’s most experienced chaplain.
 It is clear prison ministry has been his calling.
 Working with the incarcerated since 1980, Chaplain Twine is also a founder and the Executive Director of Onesimus House – a six month transitional housing program taking men from prison helping them into community by way of food, shelter, clothing, transportation, job referral, opportunities for networking, working with church and community volunteers!
 Through contact with someone in jail in the early 80s, who went to the state penitentiary in Richmond (as it was known years ago), Chaplain Twine first encountered GraceInside.